ilumin/notes/README.md

-# Lumin's Zettels (Notes)
+# Lumin's Random Access Memory

-Lumin use to store his throught and practicvs Zettelkasten.
+Lumin use to store his throught and practicing Zettelkasten.

 Build from [neuron]